bast/flanders/README.md

 ## Example

-In this example the first reference point finds point 2.
+In this example we have 6 points (numbered 0 to 5) and two reference points with a certain view vector and view angle.
+The first reference point finds point 2.
 The second reference point does not find any neighbor within the view angle and returns -1.

 <img src="https://github.com/bast/flanders/raw/master/example/flanders.png" width="300">